Washington Harbour: Construction of Washington Harbour

-The cost of the project rose to $200 million by late 1983.
 Washington Harbour Associates received financing for the project from KanAm Realty, a division of KanAm International (a German real estate development firm).
 Due to economic pressures, residential space in the complex had been turned into office space (for which higher rents could be charged).
 The amount of office space had jumped to 480000 sqft from 306000 sqft, while the retail space shrank to 85000 sqft from 150000 sqft and residential space to 97000 sqft from 236000 sqft.
 The number of condominia in the project dropped by 90 percent, although the remaining 38 units were built to be some of the most luxurious in the city.
 WHA intended to lease most of the retail space to restaurants, and had already leased space for a 1,000-seat facility to be designed by Warner LeRoy (then-owner of the famous Tavern on the Green).
 The remaining retail (a gourmet food shop, an office supply store, a pharmacy, etc.) would be leased to businesses catering to the needs of the condominium owners.
 The eastern tower was designed to accommodate retail and restaurants on the ground floor with office space above.
 The western tower was similar in design, except that the top floors contained condominia.

 By May 1985, Washington Harbour was nearing completion.
 Contractors rushed to complete the floodgates at the base of the Washington Harbour towers in early November 1985 after the Potomac River, swollen by heavy rains, reached 7 ft above flood stage.

 One of the requirements of the complex's building permit was that it pay for an archeological assessment of undeveloped waterfront land.
 On the west side of the development (which was scheduled to become parkland), archeologists unearthed in summer 1985 the brick foundations and flooring of three buildings from the early 1800s.
 The ruins, as well as remains of a cobblestone street, were found 6 ft down.